icopy-site/awesome/docs/awesome/awesome-algorand.md

 - [Aorist](https://aorist.art/) - NFT art gallery and marketplace.
 - [ZestBloom](https://zestbloom.com/) - Digital Media NFT marketplace that offers ways to promote artists for their contributions.
 - [ASA cafe](https://asa.cafe/) - Algorand Standard Asset platform and decentralized marketplace built by [@CryptoRUSHGav](https://github.com/CryptoRUSHGav).
 ASA cafe lets users mint and trade freely using the most modern standards, such as ARC-19, in Algo, USDC, or one of ASA cafe's expanding list of curated non-network tokens.
+- [Grid](https://grid.zestbloom.com/) - The Grid is a lightweight, static site that executes in the clients frontend to retrieve an arbitrary list of live contracts for users to browse and interact with.
+The Grid is highly configurable allowing for any of the ZestBloom supported contracts and sale types to be displayed, but through means of a simple configuration file, what gets displayed may easily be constrained to only a specific collection or curated list of sales.

 ## DeFi Platforms